Calling For A System Of Care

 2. Powerpoint to members and friends Oct.
 30, 2025

-We are proud to be a part of RESILIENCE 2026, @aseq-ehaq International Conference on Multiple Chemical Sensitivity (MCS).
-This 2 day international event brings together researchers, clinicians, policymakers, and civil society leaders to advance scientific understanding of Multiple Chemical Sensitivity (MCS), and strength public education and awareness of MCS as a disability.
+**This two-day international conference brings together researchers, clinicians, policymakers, and civil society leaders to advance scientific understanding of Multiple Chemical Sensitivity (MCS) and strengthen public education and awareness of MCS as a disability.

 **Join us as we move science forward, elevate lived experience, and build practical solutions for accessible air in the built environment.